CtrlK

 Suggestions

-Add an explicit feedback loop after step 5: if build/tests fail, diagnose which resolution caused the failure, fix, and re-run validation before proceeding to step 6.
+Add an explicit feedback loop: if build/tests fail after resolution, diagnose which resolution caused the failure, revise, and re-validate before staging.

 DimensionReasoningScore